KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 As the most general of the iterating tools, with a test statement at the top, the `while` loop will continue to execute the code block beneath it until the test at the top of the `while` loop condition's changes.

-> Note: To execute a loop in a **Python Interactive Seesion**, you need to add four spaces for indentation below the header and press the `Enter` key twice after the last line of the loop.
+> Note: To execute a loop in a **Python Interactive Session**, you need to add four spaces for indentation below the header and press the `Enter` key twice after the last line of the loop.

 ```python
 >>> counter = 1